AntJanus/WebDevelopment.META/Book/2-Learning/2-where-to-get-started.md

 1. It takes too long.
 4 years is a long time.
 No longer than any other degree but a long time nonetheless
 2. It's expensive.
 Especially in the US.
 A CS degree may cost you upward of 8K a semester just in classes and books.
 3. Most jobs won't give you a position straight out of college.
 So you either have to struggle to find one miraculous employer that will hire you after college or find time to work along with your studies.
+4. What you learn may no necessarily apply to what you do and what you may learn may not necessarily be up to date.

 So, as always, there's a decision to be made.
 I can tell you from personal experience that most employers value college as "two years worth of work experience" once you have at least one year of actual work experience.
 At least there's that.